Lyalpha/ifuanal/docs/tutorial.rst

 * The offset of the lines is limited to between -500 and +500 km/s (from the overall :ref:`deredshifted cube <deredden-deredshift>`) by default, this can be altered with the argument ``offset_bounds``.
-* The mean and standard deviation of the balmer lines are tied to be the same.
+* The offset of the balmer lines are tied to be the same.
 The forbidden lines are also tied to each other but they can differ from the balmer values.
+* The standard deviation width of the fits can differ between lines, but any doublets (or triplets) are forced to be fit with the same width.
 * If any negative amplitude is found, it is set to zero (since we are dealing only with emission lines currently).